 - Is the casualty conscious?
 Identify yourself and ask permission to help them.

 - Spin the MARCH pneumonic: Ensure airways are clear, ensure respiration is occurring, check to see, does the casualty have a radial pulse?
 See an unconscious casualty?
-Gently put them in the recovery position after ensuring you have evaluated the other issues in MARCH.
+Gently put them in the recovery position (if you have no concerns regarding spinal injuries) after ensuring you have evaluated the other issues in MARCH.
 Can you keep the injured person warm?
 Put a blanket or a coat under and over them.

 Good Samaritan Laws Generally

 Most Good Samaritan laws were passed to cover medical providers helping outside their jobs in an emergency without the expectation of payment.
 The laws were NOT initially designed to protect everyday citizens who tried to do the right thing.
 Over time, and in most jurisdictions, the term has gained broader use, to apply to anyone stopping during an emergency providing care to a stranger appearing to be in need of immediate aid.

 A Good Samaritan (GS) is one who renders aid in an emergency to an injured person on a voluntary basis, with no expectation of payment or compensation.

 Generally speaking, bystanders have no duty to provide aid, even if they can help.
 Lawyers turn to a ginormous treatise when evaluating the law, and the applicable (and provocative) quote in this instance is: ”The law has persistently refused to recognize a moral obligation of common decency and common humanity to come to the assistance of another human being who is in danger.”3 But who wants to live in a world like that?